Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Abstract

 \section{Abstract}

-Large-scale machine learning and data mining applications require computer systems to perform massive computations that need to be parallelized across multiple nodes, for example, massive matrix-vector and matrix-matrix multiplication.
+Large-scale machine learning and data mining applications require computer systems to perform massive matrix-vector and matrix-matrix multiplication operations that need to be parallelized across multiple nodes.
 The presence of straggling nodes -- computing nodes that unpredictably slowdown or fail -- is a major bottleneck in such distributed computations.
-We propose a \emph{rateless fountain coding} strategy to alleviate the problem of stragglers in distributed matrix-vector multiplication.
-Our algorithm creates a stream of linear combinations of the $m$ rows of the matrix, and assigns them to different worker nodes, which then perform row-vector products with the encoded rows.
+Ideal load balancing strategies that dynamically allocate more tasks to faster nodes require knowledge or monitoring of node speeds as well as the ability to quickly move data.
+Recently proposed fixed-rate erasure coding strategies can handle unpredictable node slowdown, but they ignore partial work done by straggling nodes thus resulting in a lot of redundant computation.
+We propose a \emph{rateless fountain coding} strategy that achieves the best of both worlds -- we prove that its latency is asymptotically equal to ideal load balancing, and it performs asymptotically zero redundant computations.
+Our idea is to create linear combinations of the $m$ rows of the matrix and assign these encoded rows to different worker nodes.
 The original matrix-vector product can be decoded as soon as slightly more than $m$ row-vector products are collectively finished by the nodes.
-This strategy enables fast nodes to steal work from slow nodes, without requiring the master to perform any dynamic load-balancing.
-Compared to recently proposed fixed-rate erasure coding strategies which ignore partial work done by straggling nodes, rateless coding achieves significantly lower overall delay, as well as small computational and decoding overhead.
+We conduct experiments in three computing environments: local parallel computing, Amazon EC2, and Amazon Lambda, which show that rateless coding gives as much as $3\times$ speed-up over uncoded schemes.